cppforlife/checkman/README.md

 # Building custom check scripts

-Each check is expected to return following JSON:
+Each check is expected to output following JSON to `stdout`:

     {
       // [Required]